antaldaniel/reprex/content/post/2025-06-19-gazetteer/index.md

 #slides: 20240605_D_Antal_CSRD_Automated_Compliance
 ---

-If you've ever searched for an artist and come up empty because of a misspelled name, tried to match product listings across marketplaces, figured out what went wrong when you printed a label on an envelope and it came back via the postal service a few days later, or untangled data records across language variants — congratulations.
-You've encountered the metadata nightmare.

 And if you want to fix these errors, you may find that you are back to the **Data Sisyphus**.

 When you build systems in the cloud, or in your local architecture, at one point you will realise that naming things — places, people, products — or updating their whereabouts is probably the most time-consuming, most expensive, and most error-prone workflow.